Destinations worth exploring

 Standing at the crossroads of three continents, the atoll described by Homer in his Odyssey as ‘a fair land … amid the wine-dark sea’ lies the imposing island of Crete.
 Home of the Minotaur legend and birthplace of Europe’s first evolved society Crete is all about variety, a mosaic of contrasts.

 Crete is a land of wonders where several civilizations blossomed, leaving their cultural mark in a remarkable heritage of museums, monuments, temples, churches, and residences.
 The Cretan land is a fascinating blend of seas, mountains, rivers, and lakes.
 Cretans and their distinctive way of living are considered the spice of life!

 Elounda is Crete’s renowned and radiant cosmopolitan destination.
 Its inherent beauty attracts travelers from every part of the world.
-Built on the grounds of the ancient city of Olous of the Minoan era is nowadays the preferred destination of those seeking luxurious vacations and unique experiences tailor-made to satisfy even the most demanding and eclectic tastes.
+Built on the grounds of the ancient city of Olous of the Minoan era is nowadays a preferred destination.
+Those seeking luxurious vacations and tailor-made experiences will satisfy their most demanding and eclectic tastes.

 The islet of Kolokytha

-As much as CAYO’s seafront offers plenty of reasons to keep you busy throughout your stay, our surrounding mountainous area’s beautifulness promises an unforgettable experience.
+As much as Cayo’s seafront offers plenty of reasons to keep you busy throughout your holiday, its surrounding mountainous area’s beautifulness promises an unforgettable experience.

-If you are interested in hiking, cycling, or climbing, crossing the beautiful mountain path through centuries-old chapels and monasteries will enchant you.
-More than 70 villages and settlements, each with its unique tradition and threads of culture, are worth visiting.
+Enjoy hiking, cycling, climbing, or crossing beautiful mountain paths through centuries-old chapels and monasteries.
+More than 70 villages and settlements and their unique culture and traditions await you.

-Built on the ruins of Lato’s ancient city towards Kamara, Agios Nikolaos is a cosmopolitan resort of impressive beauty.
-By many its famous lake surrounded by hills is considered the jewel of the town.
+Agios Nikolaos is a cosmopolitan resort of impressive beauty built on the ruins of Lato’s ancient city towards Kamara.
+By many, its famous lake surrounded by hills is considered the town’s jewel.
 Agios Nikolaos provides the ideal environment for an all-day-long adventure filled with colors, tastes, sounds, and action.

 Enjoy a walk in the streets, get to know places of interest, or visit archaeological sites and museums.
 Perambulate shops, traditional cafes, restaurants, and markets throughout the day.
 At night the city awakens amidst entertainment proposals you’ll remember long after returning home.